-Requests to delay or defer the preliminary examination are strongly discouraged; however, such requests will be considered by the Graduate Group Chair in consultation with the student's program leader.
+Requests to delay or defer the preliminary examination are strongly discouraged; however, such requests will be considered by the Graduate Group Chair in consultation with the student's program chair.

-The student is encouraged to consult with his/her Thesis Advisor during preparation for the Preliminary Examination.
+The student is strongly encouraged to consult with his/her Thesis Advisor throughout the preparation for the Preliminary Examination.
 The student is also free to consult with any other faculty, students or postdocs as they develop their ideas.
-Thesis advisors should not give copies of current or former grant applications to students nor should they edit the student's written proposal.
+Thesis advisors should not give copies of current or previous grant applications to students nor should they edit the student's written proposal.
 It is the Thesis Advisor's responsibility to ensure that the overall objectives of the proposal are worthwhile.
 The student can discuss potential experimental approaches with his/her advisor or others.

 Composition and duties of examination committee

-The Program Leader, or his/her designate.
-Optimally, the program chair should be present at all exams given for his/her program.
+The Program Chair or designate: Optimally, the program chair should be present at all exams given for his/her program.
 If the number of students in a program makes that impractical, the responsibility should be shared among one or two senior faculty members of the program.
-The purpose of the Program Leader's or designate's presence on the committee is to be able to compare all the exams with respect to rigor and the decision making processes of the different exam committees.
-With this information, uniformity in decisions can be established.
-The final decision for each exam (pass or fail) will be made by the program chair, and then made known to the student by the program chair, either at the end of each day of examinations, or after all exams for his/her program are completed.
-In making these final decisions the Program Leader, or designate, will consider the committee's recommendations along with the comparative rigor of all the exams.
-The program leader or designate will be responsible for the evaluation forms (see below) that constitutes the written record for the exam.
+The purpose of the Program Chair's or designee's presence on the committee is to be able to compare all the exams with respect to rigor and the decision-making processes, and to ensure that uniformity in deciding outcomes is maintained.
+The final decision for each exam (pass or fail) will be made by the program chair, and then made known to the student by the program chair, either at the end of each day of examinations, or after all exams for the program are completed.
+In making these final decisions the Program Chair will consider the committee's recommendations along with the comparative rigor of all the exams.
+The Program Chair or designate will be responsible for the evaluation forms (see below) that constitute the written record for the exam.

-Experts: The remainder of the committee will be chosen by the Program Leader and will consist of three faculty members with a reasonable degree of expertise in the area of the proposal.
+Experts: The remainder of the committee will be chosen by the Program Chair and will consist of three faculty members with a reasonable degree of expertise in the area of the proposal.
 They should be selected to provide a balance between junior and senior faculty.
 The student is given the opportunity to suggest potential committee members.

-Thesis Advisor: The Thesis Advisor is explicitly excluded from being on the Preliminary Examination committee for his/her own student and has no role in determining the composition of the committee.
+Thesis Advisor: The Thesis Advisor is explicitly excluded from the Preliminary Examination committee for his/her own student and has no role in determining the composition of the committee.

-Prior to the day of the exam: As indicated in the students' timetable for preparation of the preliminary exam proposal, each student will provide each member of his/her committee with a copy of the proposal.
-In addition, the CAMB office will provide a copy of the student's file to each examiner.
-Faculty should read and review both of these documents prior to the exam.
-If any deficiencies are noted that would indicate that the student has not fulfilled all of the requirements necessary to take the exam, the CAMB office should be notified immediately.
-Any problems with the submitted proposal should be held for discussion at the committee meeting.
+Prior to the day of the exam: As indicated in the timetable for preparation of the preliminary exam proposal, the student will provide each member of his/her committee with a copy of the proposal.
+In addition, the CAMB office will provide a copy of the student's academic record to each examiner.
+Faculty will read and review both of these documents prior to the exam.
+If any deficiencies are noted that would indicate that the student has not fulfilled all of the requirements necessary to take the preliminary exam, the CAMB office should be notified immediately.
+Any issues with the submitted proposal should be held for discussion at the committee meeting.

-The student will then be invited to return to the room.
-The chair should explain the ground rules to the student and ask the student to begin the presentation.
-The student may prepare a 1 page handout for members of the committee if a complex diagram is needed for the oral presentation.
-With the exception of this handout, the student will be expected to use the white board if needed.
+The student will then be asked to rejoin the committee.
+The chair will explain the ground rules to the student and ask the student to begin the presentation.
+The student may prepare a 1-page handout for members of the committee if a complex diagram is needed for the oral presentation.
+With the exception of this handout, the student will be expected to use the white board as needed.
 If questioning is slow in getting started, the committee chair should lead off by asking a question.
 The chair should then turn over the questioning to one of the other examiners.
 In a rotating fashion the other examiners should question the student.

 Pass: This is the outcome for most students.
 It can represent a range from absolutely stellar performance to a good, generally solid one.
 It is appropriate to give a pass when the performance is good, but not perfect, and perhaps was not all that the examiners think the student might be capable of doing.
-All four aspects listed above should come into play in the discussion, and a very strong performance in one area may serve to offset a weak performance in another area.
+All four performance areas identified are considered in the discussion, and a very strong performance in one area may serve to offset a weaker performance in another area.

 Conditional Pass: This is the outcome for students who do well, but perhaps exhibit a significant weakness in a specific, single area.
 For example, an excellent presentation, oral defense and impressive fund of general knowledge in the setting of a written proposal that is significantly below average could lead to the recommendation of a Conditional Pass.
-In the event of a "conditional pass" recommendation, the committee must suggest to the Program Chair what the student should be required to do to address the deficiency (such as rewrite the proposal, do an independent study, etc.) If the student is expected to consult with the committee members individually, this should be stated, and a time frame for completing the remediation should be established.
-This should typically take less than one month.
+In the event of a "conditional pass" recommendation, the committee must communicate to the Program Chair what is required to address the deficiency (such as rewrite the proposal, prepare a mini review, etc.) If the student is expected to consult with the committee members individually, this should be stated, and a time frame for completing the remediation should be established, typically less than one month.
 It is important for the committee chair to put this in writing so that there is no ambiguity about what is being asked of the student.
-At the end of all the exams the program chair will evaluate and compare all conditional passes to make sure they are fair decisions and to assure that the proposed remedial action is equitable from student to student.
-When the program chair, or designate, communicates the outcome of the exams, he/she will discuss the conditions of a conditional pass with the student involved.
+At the end of all the exams the program chair will evaluate and compare all conditional passes to make sure the decisions are fair and to assure that the proposed remedial actions are equitable from student to student.
+When the program chair, or designate, communicates the outcome of the exams, he/she will discuss with the student the required remediation of the conditional pass.

 Failure: This is the outcome when either the written proposal is completely unacceptable or the performance on multiple aspects of the exam is unacceptable.
 If the overall performance of the student was weak, or if there were significant deficiencies in more than one of the areas being evaluated, the student will fail the exam.
-Students who fail the Preliminary Exam will be told why in the most specific terms possible.
+Students who fail the Preliminary Exam will be told the reasons for that decision in the most specific terms possible.
 A student who fails will get a chance to rewrite the proposal and defend it at a second oral examination, which must take place prior to the start of the fall semester.
 The possible outcomes for the second exam are Pass or Fail.
-A student who fails the exam twice must leave the program and has the option of obtaining a Terminal Master's Degree.
+A student who fails the exam twice will be dismissed from the program with the option of obtaining a Terminal Master's Degree.